B-UMMI/Chewie-NS/docs/user/tutorial.rst

 The ``AlleleCall`` process will print a table with the summary of the results to the standard output.
 For the purpose of this tutorial, the ``INF`` cases are the most relevant.
 The alleles that received this classification correspond to new alleles that have been inferred during the process and were added to the schema FASTA files.
-If we inspect the same file that was opened before the allele calling, you will notice that new alleles have been added to that file.
+If we inspect the same file that we looked into before the allele calling, you will notice that new alleles have been added to that file.

 ::